BACKGROUND IMAGE: iSTOCK/GETTY IMAGES

 Violin Systems pledged to continue providing technical support to customers with its Flash Storage Platform arrays while phasing out those systems.

 It has been a long road back for Violin Systems, which launched in 2011 and rode early all-flash momentum to become a publicly traded company.
 Despite more than 60 patents, Violin stumbled when it failed to deliver an integrated software stack.
 The company filed for bankruptcy in 2017 after failing to find a buyer.
-The vendor changed its name from Violin Memory to Violin Systems after receiving new financing from a private hedge fund last year.
+The vendor changed its name from Violin to Violin Systems after receiving financing from a private hedge fund last year.

-Violin added advanced data services incrementally to its Concerto operating system, including asynchronous and synchronous replication, extended clustering and thin provisioning.
+Violin added advanced data services incrementally to its Concerto operating system, including asynchronous and synchronous replication, clustering and thin provisioning.
 CEO Mark Lewis said Violin still has more than 100 of its original customers.

 "We're like an emerging company, but one that's been around a while.
 We believe in being able to deliver extreme high performance for tier-zero applications," Lewis said.